So-Called “Right to Work”

 Workers in "Right to Work" states earn significantly less:

-- $8,413 to $8,989 less annually than workers in free-bargaining states
+- $8,413 to $8,989 less annually than workers in non-"Right to Work" states, like Minnesota

 - Construction and extraction workers see wages cut by 5.9%